ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 ## Why a Jekyll blog needs search option?
 If your Jekyll site has just 4 to 5 pages, then you will not need a search option.
 All those pages can be listed, linked in a menu bar or shown on the footer.

-A Jekyll blog with a lot of articles needs a search option.
+A Jekyll blog with lots of articles needs a search bar.
 There are plenty of options available to implement search in Jekyll.

  **1.Lunr**